parsegraph/slider/README.md

-# parsegrah-block
+# parsegrah-slider

-This module contains a simple and primitive Parsegraph node value.
+This module contains a Parsegraph slider value.